phuong-ha214/Bitcoin-forecasting-project/README.md

-# Bitcoin Time-Series Forecasting Project
+# Bitcoin Return Forecasting Using ARIMA, XGBoost, LSTM, and Ridge Stacking

 ## 📌 Project Overview
 This project builds a time-series forecasting system for Bitcoin daily log-returns using: